bitcoin/bips/SECURITY.md

 ## Reporting a Vulnerability

-The preferred approach to report a security vulnerability is to contact the respective BIP owners and affected projects that implement a BIP.
+The preferred way to report a security vulnerability is to contact the respective BIP owners and affected projects that implement a BIP.
 Should attempts to contact the affected parties fail, the report can be sent by email to one or more of the BIP Editors listed below.
 The contacted BIP Editors will